isoaxe/personal-website/README.md

 The website was originally developed in HTML, CSS and vanilla JavaScript.

-When the 'contact' form was built, Node.js and Express.js were selected to handle middleware routing and other backend functions such as server creation and automatic generation of emails on form submission.
+When the contact form was built, Node.js and Express.js were selected to handle middleware routing and backend functions such as server creation and automatic generation of emails on form submission.

 Finally, React was [integrated gradually](https://reactjs.org/docs/add-react-to-a-website.html) and without a toolchain.
 This was done by loading react scripts along with any components in the existing HTML file.
 Components were written in JSX and then preprocessed by Babel via a [CLI script](https://github.com/Isoaxe/personal-website/blob/master/package.json) so that they would be readable by a browser.
 Several Node.js packages were used to add dynamism to the website in this way.